 - Place in a large ziplock bag with the pork.
 Place in the fridge overnight (in a bowl, just to be safe).

-- Remove the pork from the Marinade and bring to room temperature.
+- Remove the pork from the Marinade and leave on counter for 1 hour (bring to room temp).
 Reserve the Marinade.

 - Remove from the oven and place on a plate, loosely covered with foil.
 Rest for 20 minutes before serving with the Mojo Sauce on the side.
 I decorated mine with pan fried slices of oranges and extra cilantro/coriander leaves.